akashpahilwan/Titanic_Data_Analysis_with_Apache_Pig/README.md

 Requirement 5:
 ================

-Grouping the data by PClaass
+Grouping the data by PClass
 ```
 group_pclass= group titanic_data by Pclass;
 ```